 You’ll see bone broth mentioned in gut healing everything because it is a good source of collagen, gelatin, and the amino acids your body uses for intestinal repair.
 But collagen peptides are more easily absorbed and offer more amino acids and gut healing benefit than the amount of bone broth alone you’d want to drink on any given day.
 Kind of like curcumin vs turmeric.
 Also, low FODMAP and histamine intolerant folks often can’t tolerate bone broth, and these are the peeps who need it most.

 HOW TO USE COLLAGEN PEPTIDES: add to your morning smoothie along with gut healing protein, blueberries, spirulina, and coconut milk, and you got yourself a gut healing power meal.
 You can also add it to tea or snacks like energy bites.
+This is the best quality collagen supplement I’ve found.

 5. Soups & stews are like a nice hug for your gut.
 I almost always tell my leaky gut and SIBO clients to avoid raw foods which are harder for an inflamed gut to digest.
 Soups are wonderful for people to calm the gut during IBS or IBD flares.
 They’re easy to make and easy to customize.
 And yes, you can use bone broth as a base if you tolerate it.